Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Conclusion

 \section{Conclusion}

-We have presented an interpretation of CCA that not only improves the understanding of CCA but also simplifies its inclusion in most NLP and text-based applications.
-Needless to say, it eliminates the need for a large labeled dataset which makes accomplishing various NLP tasks more accessible.
-The work also does not pose any limitation in terms of language.
-The framework proposed is adaptable therefore innumerable extensions are possible for this linear probabilistic model.
+We have presented an automated EDU segmentation framework using CCA that is simple, understandable, and easily integrated into most NLP and text-based applications.
+Notably, it eliminates the need for large labeled datasets, making various NLP tasks more accessible.
+The framework does not pose any language limitations.
+Since it is adaptable, numerous extensions are possible for this linear probabilistic model.
+While its contribution to the similarity task may seem marginal, considering that the method is linear, adaptive, and supports unlabeled datasets, it shows significant potential and opens up a wide range of applications where it can be applied.

-Deep-learning based models are a popular choice for achieving high accuracy in most NLP tasks.
-Most work in recent years adds more complex layers to existing multi-layered complex architecture and then performs training to tune the parameters.
-Consequently, this increases the need for large labeled data sets and resource-intensive training.
+Deep-learning architectures are a popular choice for achieving high accuracy in most segmentation tasks, consequently increasing the need for large labeled data sets and resource-intensive training.
 On the other hand, the framework proposed is simple and linear, yet, it certainly stands out and shows promise compared to the state-of-the art.